OOPSpam/blog/_posts/2025-09-19-how-to-limit-form-submissions-in-formidable-forms.md

 With just a few settings, you can decide when a form opens, when it closes, and how many responses it will accept.

+## **Setting Up Form Limits in Formidable Forms**

+Before you begin, you’ll need to access your form’s settings to enable scheduling and entry limits.

 ### **Step 1: Open the Form’s Settings**

 To begin, log into your WordPress dashboard and navigate to **Formidable Forms → Forms**.